armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 Imagine that there are two ZIP files A and B. When these are concatenated (A, then B) and then unpacked using the standard method the central directory of B will be at the end, so only the entries of file B will be found.
-To unpack entries from A you need to find out where A ends.
+To unpack entries from A you need to find out where the central directory of A resides.

 # ZIP file unpacking in BANG